Click the Yellow Load More Boats Button >>>

 Artists, sculptors, authors and philosophers

 Nestling in between Nice and Cannes, the town of Antibes retains its old-world charm.
 The twin medieval towers guard this gorgeous town.
-Vieille Antibes (the old town) is notable for its charming cobble-stoned streets.
+Vieille Antibes (the old Mediterranean town) is notable for its charming cobble-stoned streets.

 Close by is Cap d’Antibes, one of the most exclusive areas on the French Riviera.
-Additionally, Juan les Pins is the place where Scott Fitzgerald, Rudolf Valentino, Charlie Chaplin, and Douglas Fairbanks spent their summers in the 1920s and 1930s.
+Additionally, Juan les Pins is where Scott Fitzgerald, Rudolf Valentino, Charlie Chaplin, and Douglas Fairbanks spent their summers in the 1920s and 1930s.
 In fact, they say that water skiing was invented right here during that era.

 The Boulevard de la Croisette is an ideal place to stroll along and take in the seafront view.
 Famous for the annual “Cannes Film Festival”, you may bump into a few celebrities if you visit during May.

 The small archipelago of Iles de Lérins is just off the coast.
 There are two inhabited islands; Sainte-Marguerite and Saint-Honorat.
 Ile Sainte Marguerite is better-known because of its lovely pine and eucalyptus forests.
-There are enjoyable walking trails which criss-cross the island.
+There are enjoyable walking trails that criss-cross the island.
 The port offers charming cafés.
 Additionally, you can walk to Fort Royal.
 This is the prison where the “Man in the Iron Mask” spent his last days.
 Charter yachts often anchor between the two islands in a protected passage called the Plateau du Milieu.